scalalandio/chimney/docs/docs/cookbook.md

     had a bad experience (long compilation times, poor performance) with the automatic derivation, please note that Chimney derivation DOES NOT work the same way, so your experiences are unlikely to carry over to Chimney.

-    Please, read the section below, as it will explain why replacing `import io.scalaland.chimney.dsl._` with `Transformer.derive` + `import io.scalaland.chimney.syntax._` + `import io.scalaland.chimney.auto._` (the last one only available on 1.x line) might actually *degrade* the performance, instead of improving it.
+    Please read the section below: it explains why Chimney's automatic derivation does not have the usual performance problem.
+On Chimney 2.x, `io.scalaland.chimney.auto._` no longer exists; if you need to restrict where automatic derivation may happen, use the [derivation policy](#derivation-policy-restricting-where-derivation-may-happen).

     In depth explanation why automatic derivation is slow (when it's slow!) and how Chimney avoided such slowdown can be found in [*Slow-Auto, Inconvenient-Semi: escaping false dichotomy with sanely-automatic derivation*](https://mateuszkubuszok.github.io/SlowAutoInconvenientSemi/)